 Financial Disclosure Forms – You complete our spreadsheets, which are legally acceptable for a disclosure.

 Form E – You both complete a Form E and sign them off as accurate.
 This is the form you would complete if you were to go to court.

 The disclosure is swapped between you both and you have a chance to examine it, ask questions through the mediation process and finally agree it.
-The disclosure can be disclosed to court, so it is important that it is accurate, as up to date as possible and you have included everything you need to disclose.
+The disclosure can be disclosed to the court, so it is important that it is accurate, as up-to-date as possible and that you have included everything you need to disclose.
 This includes assets, even if they are not being divided between you or changing hands as part of the settlement.

 An accurate disclosure will allow you both to get a consent order from the court.
 Without this, either of you may make a future claim against the other.